metisvela/sailtrack-core/DEVELOPER.md

 The `dietpi.txt` file contains all the settings for DietPi (such as the networking configuration, the time zone, etc.) and the automation configuration, such as the software to install and how to configure it.
 Since DietPi-Automation's built-in features aren't enough to fully configure the OS, a bash script is needed, namely `Automation_Custom_Script.sh`.
-This script runs after the DietPi configuration, and it finishes the steps needed to setup SailTrack Core (e.g. it installs the missing packages, it sets up authentication tokens, etc.).
+This script runs after the DietPi configuration, and it finishes the steps needed to set up SailTrack Core (e.g. it installs the missing packages, it sets up authentication tokens, etc.).
 Once the script ends, the Raspberry Pi is rebooted, and SailTrack Core is then successfully deployed.